 Step 3: Talk to Your People

 Your employees are your business's most valuable asset.
 It's important to talk to your employees often about what to do before, during, and after an emergency.
 Set up a call tree, an email alert, or a call-in voice recording to communicate with employees.
 When creating a plan, consider your employees' special needs.
 You should also encourage employees to prepare for emergencies at home.
 Remember: one of the best methods to ensure your company's recovery is to provide for your staff's well-being.
-Evaluate and revise your processes based on lessons learned.

 Every business should have an emergency action plan.
 This plan focuses on alerting employees to an emergency or an evacuation, the method for reporting emergencies to local officials, and evacuation plans.
-Think about how to coordinate with others: meet with other businesses in your building or industrial complex.
+Think about how to coordinate with others and meet with other businesses in your building or industrial complex.
 Plan to conduct evacuation drills and other emergency exercises together.
 Talk with first responders, emergency managers, community organizations, and utility providers.
 Plan with your suppliers, shippers, and others you regularly do business with.

 If you have to stay: